Rabb School of Continuing Studies, Division of Graduate Professional Studies

 Digital marketing is a broad field that encompasses more than just acquiring new customers to your product or service.
 In Conversion Rate Optimization, you will learn how to improve the customer journey and reduce friction throughout the funnel.
 You will learn best practices to streamline signup flows, improve onboarding, nurture leads, and increase customer lifetime value.
 At the end of this course, you should have a better idea of how to handle digital touchpoints for both prospects and customers that have raised their hands to express interest in your product or service.

 RDMD 150 Digital Imaging, Video, and Media Production

 Digital Imaging, Video and Media Production introduces students to the basics of digital and audio production.
 By engaging students around concepts of digital storytelling, this course examines how brands are using digital media across online platforms ' from social media to blogs and websites ' to tell stories that engage audiences and convert consumers.
 Through lectures and hands-on projects, students will gain competency in digital imaging and video editing and learn how to apply these skills to design, and build compelling creative for brand and performance marketing campaigns.

 RDMD 160 Ethics in Digital Design and Marketing

-This course deals presents ethical dilemmas in digital marketing and works through the implications of various actions, such as tricking search engines (typically called "black hat" techniques), posing as customers in social media, making false or exaggerated claims, using questionable or sneaky channels (e.g. popups and plugins).
+This course presents ethical dilemmas in digital marketing and works through the implications of various actions, such as tricking search engines (typically called 'black hat' techniques), posing as customers in social media, making false or exaggerated claims, and using questionable or sneaky channels (e.g. popups and plugins).
 In this course, we will explore several issues or concepts in depth, first introducing the facets and aspects of the topic, then utilizing that knowledge to develop our principles and values through dialogue and the examination of multiple perspectives.

-RDMD 180 Special Topics in Digital Marketing & Design
+RDMD 290 Special Topics in Digital Marketing and Design

 RHIN 110 Perspectives on Health/Medical Information Systems